panchbhai1969/A-Neural-QA-Model-for-DBpedia/WeekSeven.md

 ![GERBIL Result](static/gerbil_working.png)

 Apart from that here is a poratl I made for Q&A, its pretty nice.
-I don't have a public IP will try to host it somewhere:
+I don't have a static public IP will try to host it somewhere:

 ![Portal](static/portal_working.png)